nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ### Non-transferable Tokens

 Either fungible and non-fungible tokens can be non-transferable.
-Non-transferable tokens can be represented by the FA2 contract which [operator transfer behavior](#operator-transfer-behavior) is defined as `No_transfer`.
+Non-transferable tokens can be represented by the FA2 contract which [operator permission behavior](#operator-permission-behavior) is defined as `No_transfer`.
 Tokens cannot be transferred neither by the token owner nor by any operator.
 Only privileged operations like mint and burn can assign tokens to owner accounts.